datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 assert len(columns)==3, "There should be three columns" assert 'station' in columns and 'time' in columns and 'train_id' in columns, "A column is missing from your list"

+success_msg("Now you can inspect a table that is already in the Spark catalog.")

 ```

 ---